usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 **Standardized Evidence**: Instead of custom reports that vary by vendor, OSCAL provides a consistent format that auditors and regulators can rely on.

-**Automated Compliance Mapping**: Technical findings can be automatically mapped to specific controls in various frameworks (NIST, ISO, etc.).
+**Automated Compliance Mapping**: Technical findings can be automatically mapped to specific controls within their respective standards-setting org (NIST, ISO, etc.).

 **Traceability**: Every finding is linked back to the specific binary location and extraction method that discovered it.